The Man in Grey: Box office

-It was the tenth most seen movie of the year in Australia.
+It was the tenth most-seen movie of the year in Australia.
 The movie was also successful when released in France in 1945 and in Germany.

 In 1946 readers of the Daily Mail voted it their second most favourite British film of 1939–45.

 Screenonline wrote that it was "easy to see why" the film was so well received:

 It caught the national mood quite brilliantly, by fusing elements of previously successful "women's pictures" such as Rebecca (US, d.
 Alfred Hitchcock, 1940), Gaslight (d.
-Thorold Dickinson, 1940) and of course Gone With The Wind (US, d.
+Thorold Dickinson, 1940) and of course Gone with the Wind (US, d.
 Victor Fleming, 1939) with a surprisingly distinctive formula of its own, blending authentic star appeal (James Mason, Margaret Lockwood, Phyllis Calvert, the then newcomer Stewart Granger) with a plot whose novelettish surface concealed an intricate labyrinth of contrasts and doublings: good against evil, obedience against rebellion, male against female and class against class.
-The ingredients of virtually all the subsequent Gainsborough melodramas can be clearly seen taking root here.
+The ingredients of virtually all the subsequent Gainsborough melodramas can be seen taking root here.

 The movie was one of several films from the Rank organisation released in the United States by Universal.
 It was not as popular in the United States.

 Critical

 The Monthly Film Bulletin called the film " an elaborately produced version of Lady Eleanor Smith's novel, which, while good entertainment, is not outstanding, except in so far as it shows a British studio's competence to make this type of lavish literary production which hitherto only Hollywood has been able to do with consistent success.
 Acting, settings, camerawork, and direction all reach the highest technical standards."

-Filmink says "[I]t was all done with intensity, conviction and flair and completely worked on its own trashy, melodramatic level...
-Lockwood, a delightful ingenue in comedies and thrillers and competent actor in drama, turned out to be a superb villainess in melodrama, all flaring nostrils, heaving cleavage and intense stares."